CoffeSiberian/DecryptTruck/README.md

 ## Download

-To download you can obtain the archive at https://github.com/CoffeSiberian/DecryptTruck/releases/latest where the executable and the SII Decrypt library are located.
+To download you can obtain the archive at https://github.com/CoffeSiberian/DecryptTruck/releases/latest

 ## Build App